YuchengWWang/Notes-SPOC/README.md

-with detailed comments for the methodology of SPOC
+Scripts with detailed comments for the methodology of SPOC